devanshkhare1705/Personalized-Education-Platform/README.md

 1. Dynamic updates of questions during a test for comprehensive identification of each individual’s knowledge gaps
 2. Integration with LLMs to deliver customized mini-lessons after knowledge gap diagnosis
-3. Integration with AI-driven webscrapers to provide effective online videos to resolve knowledge gaps
+3. Integration with AI-driven webscrapers to provide appropriate online videos to resolve knowledge gaps
 4. Generation of informative educator-facing reports on a class’ most common weaknesses for lesson design

 # Citations